 A happy New Year, everyone!!
-Thank you very much for your visiting and sent me mails last year.
+Thank you very much for your visiting and sent me emails last year.
 I’m wishing your happy modeling life.

-Currently I’m building the Master Box figure of the Imperial Japanese infantries.
-A box picture is splendid.
+Currently, I’m building the Master Box figure of the Imperial Japanese infantries.
+A box package picture is splendid.

-This kit includes 6 decals of “Shusseiki” [going to the front flag (the flag on which a going to the front person is congratulated, and the flag which wishes safe return of a going to the front person)].
-The hand writing style flag is the very important accent of this kit.
+This kit includes 6 decals of “Shusseiki” [going to the front flag (the flag on which a going to the front person is congratulated, and the flag which wishes the safe return of a going to the front person)].
+The handwriting style flag is the very important accent of this kit.

 I changed the 4 soldiers khaki military uniform delicately changed a hue.
 I think there are various fading colors as the khaki brown, khaki green, etc.